maltalef101/menlo-regular-font/README.md

 Repository of the Menlo font, designed by Jim Lyle.

-Available in the Arch Linux AUR!
+Available in the Arch Linux AUR as `ttf-menlo-git`!